 I also ran it through Market Muse for those who are more familiar with that tool.
 Here are the results.

-Ideally, you want your ‘Content Score’ to be higher than the ‘Target Score.’
+Ideally, you want your ‘Content Score' to be higher than the ‘Target Score.'
 MarketMuse shows you a list of keywords (not shown in the screenshot) that the top-ranking posts for the main keyword include in their post, learn more in our full MarketMuse review.

 This post hasn't scored quite so well using this tool!

-Perhaps the most important test of an article is how well is the content ranking in Google.
+Perhaps the most important test of an article is how well the content ranks in Google.
 At the time of publishing this review, the “snail” article is pretty new.
 But it is published live on OwnTheYard.com.

 That's a really good sign that the article is already on the second page of Google so quickly.
 Typically an article will bounce around for a couple of months before it hopefully starts to climb the rankings.